September 06, 2018

 So after much consideration, and an in-depth review of my “Someday / Maybe” list, I finally decided that I’m going to do the thing that I wanted to do since I was 14 years old.
 I’m going to learn Japanese.

 Actually, it’d be more accurate to say that I’m going to study Japanese.
 Yes, hopefully I’d end up learning something after studying it for 100 days, but that’s not what the challenge is about.
-This is more than a test on self-discipline than anything else.
+This is more of a test on self-discipline than anything else.
 It’s about making very little progress every day, without excuse.
 It’s a way to prove myself that no matter how busy I think I am, or how overwhelmed I might feel, I can still find a little bit of time in my day to sit down, and do the thing.

 If you’re curious, this is the course that I’ll be taking.
 I’ve purchased it a couple years ago before my trip to Japan, and of course, I abandoned it after I came back.
 This time, I’m sure things will be different.
 Today is Day 1.